 The added nutmeg really does help them taste like donuts, so I highly recommend using it.

-Give these Glazed Protein Donuts a try, and let me know what you think!
+Give these donuts a try, and let me know what you think!

 - ⅛ teaspoon nutmeg